develop¶

 full autonomous mode, design and plan approval gates require explicit

 artifact verification before continuation.
-The *surface* of these gates
+These gates are presented via

 Map the submitted decision to the gate's outcomes — the approve/affirmative